 When undue influence is found to have altered a transaction, however, courts will make every effort to return the parties to the same position they would have occupied had the overreaching not occurred.

-For a free initial consultation with experienced Houston will contest attorney Paul Romano, please call us at 281 242-0995 or contact our Houston area law office
+For a free initial consultation with the experienced Houston will contest attorneys at Romano & Sumner, please call us at 281 242-0995 or contact our Houston area law office.